 Key Job Responsibilities:

-- Represents New Moms in a positive and constructive manner in all dealings with participants, staff, and in all public forums
+- Represent New Moms in a positive and constructive manner in all interactions with participants, staff, and in all public forums

 - Upholds the New Moms’ Executive Skills Coaching approach which is grounded in racial equity